 How to apply

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The degree will comprise a minimum of 120 points as follows:
+The Diploma will comprise a minimum of 120 points as follows:

-- at least 15 points from Group B: Domain Specific Competencies.
+- at least 15 points of elective courses from relevant subjects

-You can study this qualification full-time (in a minimum of 12 months) or part-time (in a maximum of five years).
+You can study this qualification full-time in a minimum of 1 year (2 semesters) or part-time in a maximum of 4 years.

 You will be required to enrol in all these foundational courses unless there is evidence of prior learning in the fundamentals of data science (exemptions must be approved by the Programme Director).